TreasureUp/treasureup.github.io/_posts/2018-05-06-look-to-God.markdown

 [Numbers 11: 1-8](https://www.lds.org/scriptures/ot/num/11.1-8?lang=eng#0)

 Why did they behave this way?
-Do we stuff like this?
+Do we do stuff like this?
 How can we avoid it?

 ### The Lord's Response